pederz/Face-Image-Occlusions/README.md

    * [:toolbox: Setup](#setup-3)

 ## Project Requirements
-This project was runned on Ubuntu 22.04, CUDA supported GPU, and `Python 3.10.6`.
+This project was run on Ubuntu 22.04, CUDA supported GPU, and `Python 3.10.6`.

 The [add_occlusions_on_images.ipynb](../main/add_occlusions_on_images.ipynb) requires a pretrained model from dlib called `shape_predictor_68_face_landmarks.dat` that can be downloaded from [http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2](http://dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2).

-All filenames of the biometric samples **MUST** start with a id followed by a delimiter and then a picture number, where the id is unique for each subject and each picture of the subject has its own number.
+All filenames of the biometric samples **MUST** start with an id followed by a delimiter and then a picture number, where the id is unique for each subject and each picture of the subject has its own number.
 In this example, the delimiter is 'd'.
 Example:
 ````
 Person A:
 00001d001.jpg